kulics/koral/book-en/document.md

 ## Declaration and Use

 If you have to use a null type in some cases, you can use a nullable type.
-Just add `?` before any type, which is a nullable type.
+Just add `?` after any type, which is a nullable type.

 E.g:
 ```
-A: ?int
+A: int?
 B := A      #: B Assigned to an empty i32
 ```